bonitasoft/bonita-doc/md/sap-jco-2.md

 ## How to import the SAP JCo2 library

-In the Teamwork, Efficiency, Performance, and Entreprise editions, import of the jar file by clicking on the **_Import sapjco.jar_** button in the connection configuration window.
+In the Teamwork, Efficiency, Performance, and Enterprise editions, import of the jar file by clicking on the **_Import sapjco.jar_** button in the connection configuration window.
 Then restart Bonita Studio.

 In the Community edition, there is no import button.
 The JCo2 library must be imported into the `/endorsed` directory of your Bonita Studio installation by hand.
 Then restart Bonita Studio.